Summary

 If you're managing a laptop with System Center, you need a management license for that laptop.
 If you're managing a server, you need a management license for that server.

 There is no actual software that comes with management licenses.
-Arguably, the management agent is that software, but you can manage endpoints without agents.
+Arguably, the management agent is software, but you can manage endpoints without agents.
 The management license is the right to manage the endpoint.

 But the original question we are aiming to answer is,